Getting Mentally Prepared for Learning

 As long as we don’t give up, we cross these plateaus and climb out of these valleys with a breakthrough.
 Something we’ve struggled with for a while clicks, and our climb resumes.
 We are making meaningful progress again.

-Understanding that the learning journey is a cycle and that as long as we don’t quit, meaningful progress WILL resume can be liberating in a way.
-We can put aside all the negative self-talk we did when we’re stuck and know that feeling stuck is a part of learning.
+Understanding that the learning journey is a cycle and that as long as we don’t quit, meaningful progress WILL resume can be liberating.
+We can put aside all the negative self-talk we did when we were stuck and know that feeling stuck is a part of learning.

 Fight for your Mind